-There are many different kinds of baby mobiles out there, but which baby mobile is best for their development?
+There are many different kinds of baby mobiles out there, but which baby mobiles align with the Montessori parenting philosophy?

 As I discussed in my post about high contrast cards, a newborn’s eyesight is not fully developed when they’re born.
 They don’t see color and can only see about 8-12 inches in front of them for the first few months.